Yup, that’s So and So’s track … and what story does it tell?

 The “true track” (term from Tom Brown, Jr.) is the track created by all surfaces of the foot in contact with the ground, up until the bottom surface of the foot itself has stopped compressing.
 It does not include the portions of the track created by pressure against the wall.

-Another definition: “…the track bottom respective to the substrate, which was in direct contact with the trackmaker’s foot (Gatesway, 2003).”: Falkingham, P.L.
+Another definition: “…the track bottom respective to the substrate, which was in direct contact with the track-maker’s foot (Gatesway, 2003).”: Falkingham, P.L.
 2016.
 Glossary: “true track…” in P.L.
 Falkingham, D. Marty, and A. Richter (eds.), Dinosaur Tracks: The Next Steps.
 Indiana University Press, Bloomington, Indiana.

 Both “true” and “apparent” track are subjective terms.
 The top outer most outline of the track (apparent track) is often used as a measurement of its dimensions.
 For a useful discussion of this issue read: Falkingham, P.L.
 2016.
 Applying objective methods to subjective track outlines; chap.
 4 in P.L.
 Falkingham, D. Marty, and A. Richter (eds.), Dinosaur Tracks: The Next Steps.
 Indiana University Press, Bloomington, Indiana.

-This outline is created during a process that begins the moment the foot contacts the earth … Continues while weight is applied … During the expansion of the foot outwards against the track wall … And up until the last contact between foot and earth … Perhaps even a bit further.
+This apparent outline is created during a process that begins the moment the foot contacts the earth … Continues while weight is applied … During the expansion of the foot outwards against the track wall … And up until the last contact between foot and earth … Perhaps even a bit further.
 It often includes the top of the ridge of soil pushed out and away from the foot as it rolls down onto the ground.

-This can be an inaccurate measurement because it measures the displacement of soil after the foot leaving the track has been distorted by weight and force.
+It can be an inaccurate measurement because it reflects the displacement of soil after the foot leaving the track has been distorted by weight and force.
 It gets worse … After the foot has fully landed there can still be movement of the soil away from the edges of the foot … And the foot is still deforming and displacing soil.
 Measured this way, the dimensions of the track will include some of those distortions.
 These can vary with every step and are unlikely to be consistent.

 Finding the true track, well there’s the rub, if for no other reason than it can be a very fine distinction.